Woutah/AutoConvert/README.md

 # API
 This repository contains code for the Seminar Audio Processing and Indexing 2021 final project at Leiden University.
 As a part of this project, we investigate voice style transfer systems.
+We aim to create an easy-to-use conversion program utilising the [AutoVC](https://github.com/auspicious3000/autovc) voice conversion model.

 ## Installation